gerph/riscos-presenter/rougol/speaker-notes.md

 # Conclusion
 ## Am I happy?

-The great and liberating thing about that is that none of it matters one jot whether it happens or not.
+The great and liberating thing about all this is that none of it matters one jot whether it happens or not.

 The only thing that matters is whether I feel it would be fun and it would make me happy to do it.
 That’s the thing that I learnt a year and a half ago, and that is what powers the service that you see - my happiness.

 <pause>